 Kjetil Søreide (2008-2009)

-Dr Søreide served as an Editor Assistant in 2008/2009.
-At the time he was a surgical trainee in the Department of Surgery at Stavanger University Hospital and held the position of Associate Professor at the Institute of Surgical Sciences, University of Bergen.
+Kjetil Søreide served as an Editor Assistant when he was a surgical trainee in the Department of Surgery at Stavanger University Hospital and held the position of Associate Professor at the Institute of Surgical Sciences, University of Bergen.
 With several publications and projects in GI oncology and a keen interest in trauma and emergency surgery, he has editorial experience from national/Scandinavian journals (co-Editor-in-Chief for Scandinavian Journal of Trauma Resuscitation and Emergency Medicine), and serves as editorial board member and peer reviewer for several journals.
 He has been an editor with the BJS since 2010.
 His project was on Factors influencing surgeons' choice of journal for article submission.
 Click for the background first and then for the results.

 Bas Wijnhoven (2008-2009)